BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in malls and larger establishments, always have some Kuwaiti Dinar (KWD) cash on hand for smaller souks, taxis, or local eateries.
-ATMs are plentiful, but it's good to have small bills for convenience, especially when bargaining in the markets.
+While credit cards are widely accepted in malls and larger establishments, always have some Kuwaiti Dinar (KWD) cash on hand for smaller shops, taxis, and street food vendors.
+ATMs are plentiful, but it's good to have a mix for flexibility, especially if you plan on exploring local souks.

 transport